simhanature/SHStripeMenu/README.md

 ## SHStripeMenu

 It is a leftside menu which will appear either by tapping the stripes or swiping stripes to right.
-It can be used as an alternative to bottom tabs in iOS and utilize the maximum space to the views.
+It can be used as an alternative to bottom tabs in the application and gain maximum space to display the content.

 It will work on both landscape and portrait mode.